Brief

 Carstensz Pyramid

-(or Puncak Jaya, 4884m), the highest mountain of the continent of
+(or Puncak Jaya, 4884m), the highest mountain of the continent of Australia and Oceania, located on the island of

 New Guinea